Ann Shulman, President

-Ann has extensive experience in leadership curriculum design and delivery, having trained the leadership and staff of organizations ranging from Fortune 100 and 500 companies to top-ten foundations to academic institutions to small family foundations and local community groups.
-She also serves as a professional executive coach, mediator, facilitator and trainer.
+Ann has extensive experience in leadership curriculum design and delivery, having trained the leadership and staff of organizations ranging from Fortune 100 and 500 companies to top-ten foundations to academic institutions to small family foundations and local community groups; she also serves as a professional executive coach as well as an organizational effectiveness consultant.
 Ann brings an international perspective, having worked in over a dozen countries.
 She is the former President of the Northern California Mediation Association, spent four years as the Executive Director of the Greater Good Science Center at U.C.
-Berkeley and is on its Board, is the Vice Chair of the Board of Directors of the West Marin Fund, directs her own family’s charitable fund, and has served on the board or as board chair of many nonprofit organizations.
+Berkeley, is on the Board of Directors of the West Marin Fund, directs her own family’s charitable fund, and has served on the board or as board chair of many nonprofit organizations.

 Ann earned her B.S. in Psychology from Duke University, her J.D. from U.C.
 Berkeley Boalt Hall School of Law, and her LL.M. in International Law from the European University Institute.
 She is currently on the faculty of the Hastings College of Law in San Francisco where she teaches courses on facilitation.

-Steve’s dedication, vision and ingenuity have been recognized with awards and fellowships, including a Gerbode Foundation Fellowship, a Stanford University Sloan Fellowship for Non-Profit Management, a Presidio Institute Fellowship and the Robert Rodale Environment Award.
-In addition, he was profiled in the PBS show “The Visionaries” that honors innovative nonprofit leaders.
+Steve’s dedication, vision and ingenuity have been recognized with awards including a Gerbode Foundation Fellowship, a Stanford University Sloan Fellowship in Non-Profit Management, and the Robert Rodale Environment Award.
+In addition, he was profiled in the PBS show “The Visionaries” that honors innovative non-profit leaders.

 Steve has a Master’s degree in Management from Stanford University’s Graduate School of Business, a law degree from U.C.
 Berkeley, a Master’s in Education from The George Washington University, and a Bachelor’s degree in Public and International Affairs from Princeton University where he graduated as a Woodrow Wilson Scholar.